 What is a performance management software (PMS)?

 Before we touch on the performance management system guide, it would be pertinent to understand why one would even need to get there in the first place.
 Performance management is no longer about just about year-end performance reviews.
 You may probably recognize it as a one-time event, however, performance management today has become more of a dynamic process that continuously identifies, measures, and improves an employee’s performance by aligning it with the organization’s goals, through a focus on continuous coaching and development.
 Also, performance appraisals are a key component of performance management software, which allows organizations to automate and streamline the performance evaluation process.

 To follow a process of continuous identification and measurement of employee performance, you need to have the right data at the right time to make informed decisions.
 And effective performance system gives you that.
 Without a performance management system, you would probably be using multiple pieces of software or be doing a lot of manual data entry to get the results you need to manage your workforce.
 This means more admin work, loads of human error, and a less effective role for you as a key resource to the organization.

-Traditional performance management processes comprise of four stages: plan, act, track, and review.
+Here are traditional four stages of performance management process: plan, act, track, and review.
 But most businesses emphasise more on the review stage over the other stages.
 So, performance reviews are just that - end of the year discussion that involves the past, rather than what’s going on now or the future capabilities of the individual, or about the company’s priorities and how the individual fits in with those plans.

-Why do you need an effective performance management process?
+Why do you need an effective employee performance management process?

-Effective performance management creates organizations with an engaged and motivated workforce.
-Creating a system of effective performance management is essential because they:
+Effective employee performance evaluation creates organizations with an engaged and motivated workforce.
+Creating a system of effective performance management is essential because:

 - Help identify short and long-term goals.